Detroit Lions fans rain boos at Ford family during Calvin Johnson ring ceremony

 - Oops!Something went wrong.Please try again later.

-The Ford Family was booed loudly during Calvin Johnson’s Hall of Fame ring ceremony at halftime of the Detroit Lions’ game against the Baltimore Ravens at Ford Field.
+The Ford Family was booed loudly during Calvin Johnson’s Hall of Fame ring ceremony at halftime of the Detroit Lions’ game against the Baltimore Ravens at Ford Field on Sunday.

 Sheila Ford Hamp can barely even speak right now due to the overwhelming boos at Ford Field during the Calvin Johnson Hall of Fame ceremony. pic.twitter.com/mMUN9Wp9CG